| |

 Dollar tree jenga blocks glued together and painted black for creating height on a diy halloween signs idea.
 They will hold the space for the lights.

-I glued two dollar tree jenga blocks together for each piece, let them dry, and then painted all the sides black.
-If you have scrap wood to cut down to size use that instead, just make sure its an inch high.
+I glued two Dollar Tree Jenga blocks together for each piece, let them dry, and then painted all the sides black.
+If you have scrap wood to cut down to size use that instead, just make sure it’s an inch high.
 Set aside and let dry.

 Step 3 – Prepping and Painting the Halloween Miniature Signs